sebasgverde/rnn-time-music-paper/README.md

 ![](https://sebasgverde.github.io/test/images/song_generated_files.png)

 #### Models metric evaluation
-The next step is to use the music_geometry_eval library to test the tonality of the models.
+The next step is to use the xxxxx library to test the tonality of the models.
 This script will apply 3 quantitative metrics (Conjunct Melody Motion, Limited Macroharmony and Centricity) to each set of 100 songs.
 The output file will have 6 tables with all the songs, different latex tables with summary information, the list of the most representative song of each model (the song whose metrics have the lower euclidean distance to the mean of the 100) and finally, a latex table with the mean and standard deviation for each metric in each model for each 100 song set.
 ```
 python rnn-time-music-paper/paper_scripts/eval_n_songs.py --generated_dir ~/exampleresearch/experiments/generated > ~/exampleresearch/experiments/metrics_eval_100_songs.txt
 ```